December 28, 2020

 THE MURDER THAT SAVED CHRISTMAS

 This light mystery is hard not to like from its opening scene thanks to the appeal of Dennis O'Keefe and Barbara Britton.
 In their first clever exchange, Britton pretends to have not noticed O’Keefe on the train even though he sat across from her, facing backward.
 He is skeptical of her memory and hooks her, "You know I snore pretty badly when I ride backward."
 “Not true...your eyes were open all the...”
 His icebreaker is successful.
 Their delightful dialogue—though not unique—is provided by a screenplay by Jerome Odlum and Jonathan Rix aka O'Keefe.
 They do a fine job of not revealing the climax in the early stages where one simply has to endure the last thirty minutes or so.
 Both know how to keep a secret under wraps.
 United Artists’ released the eighty-three-minute film in February though the story is set at Christmastime.
-Ignore the poster of deceit.
+Ignore the poster suggesting this is a hard-hitting murder story.

 The leads are heading to a small mid-western town where everyone knows who's who.
 Britton is coming home for the holiday.
 She lights up the screen with every smile and may never have looked more appealing.
 Her teenage sister may be the film's cliched annoyance.
 She is all ga-ga over O'Keefe, an insurance investigator.
 He is arriving to confirm an apparent suicide but all clues lead to an obvious murder.
 He should feel right at home in a role he often played.
 He certainly knew his strengths.
 Much to O’Keefe’s disappointment, clues are pointing to Britton's father—